We take pride in our craftsmanship

 Q. So my manufactured home is completed inside a factory and delivered to the home site?

-A. The modules comprising your new home arrive onsite up to 80 percent complete.
+A. Your manufactured home will arrive 90 percent complete.
 That includes pre-wired electrical, rough plumbing and finished carpentry work.
 From there, work is coordinated by your local retailer, subcontractors and local utilities.
 They complete things such as concrete flat work, porches, decks and garages.
 They also hook up the home to power, water and sewer systems.
 Siding and trim are added to complete the unfinished parts of the exterior.
 Inside, some drywall and trim work is necessary to complete the walls and ceiling sections where the modules meet.

 Q. Is Silvercrest’s factory just like a regular build site, but indoors?